 Kate has given masterclasses for the Directors Guild and the Australian Film Television Radio School (whose alumni include Jane Campion and Gillian Armstrong), and serves on the Film Victoria Evaluation and Advisory Committee convened to consider applications for production investment providing recommendations to the Board for final approval.

-In 2007 Kate was nominated for an Australian Directors Guild Award for directing the Love My Way episode, ‘Cars Without Brakes’, then in 2013 she was nominated again for directing the Rake episode, ‘Greene’, and more recently in 2015 for directing Secrets & Lies.
+In 2007 Kate was nominated for an Australian Directors Guild Award for directing the Love My Way episode, ‘Cars Without Brakes’, was nominated again in 2013 for the Rake episode, ‘Greene’, and more recently in 2015 for Secrets & Lies.

 Kate was recently awarded the Create NSW Annette Kellerman Award with Vogue Australia, which honours trailblazing women in Hollywood, at the Australians in Film Awards in LA.